Two Crossings of the Katy Railway

 the depots due to switching movements that did not need to go as far

-north as Tower 44.
-The Texas Legislature granted RCT authority to order railroads to collaborate on construction of union passenger depots wherever RCT deemed it to be a worthwhile expense in the interest of the traveling public.
+change railroads.
+The Texas Legislature gave RCT the authority to order railroads to collaborate on building union passenger depots wherever RCT deemed it to be a worthwhile expense in the interest of the traveling public.
 Hillsboro was Exhibit A for a town where construction of a union depot would improve safety and convenience for a significant number of daily travelers.
-RCT ordered the three railroads to build a union depot at Hillsboro, but the order was met with resistence.
-Above: The Lancaster Herald of September 30, 1910 reported on RCT's decision to file suit against the railroads for failure to execute orders to build union depots at Hillsboro and Dallas.
-The railroads at Dallas soon complied with RCT's order. |
+RCT ordered the three railroads to build a union depot at Hillsboro, but the order was met with resistance by the railroads.

 Above Left: Four years later,